Saint Leo University: Accreditation

-The university is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the associate, bachelor's, master's, specialist, and doctoral degrees.
+The university is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, bachelor's, master's, specialist, and doctoral degrees.
 The Saint Leo School of Business received initial accreditation by the International Assembly for Collegiate Business Education in September 1999.
 In 2014, accreditation was obtained from the Accreditation Council for Business Schools and Programs (ACBSP).

-Saint Leo University's degree program in social work is accredited by the Commission on Accreditation of the Council on Social Work Education (MSW, BSW and Bridge programs).
+Saint Leo University's degree program in social work is accredited by the Commission on Accreditation of the Council on Social Work Education (MSW, BSW, and bridge programs).
 The university's undergraduate sport business program and MBA sport business concentration are accredited by the Commission on Sport Management Accreditation.
 The university has teacher education programs approved by the Florida Department of Education.